dcjwu/casus/content/pricing/legal/en.md

 <br/>

-• Establishment of merchants <span>40€</span>
+• Establishment of merchants <span>from 50€</span>

 <br/>

-• Registration of representative offices and branches of foreign merchants <span>60€</span>
+• Registration of representative offices and branches of foreign merchants <span>from 60€</span>

 <br/>